Aleksandr I. Kuprin: Literary career

-In summer 1894 Kuprin arrived in Kyiv and by September had begun working for local newspapers Kyivskoe Slovo (Kyiv Word), Zhizn i Iskusstvo (Life and Art), and later Kievlianin.
+In summer 1894 Kuprin arrived in Kiev and by September had begun working for local newspapers Kievskoe Slovo ("Kiev Word"), Zhizn i Iskusstvo ("Life and Art"), and later Kievlianin.
 The qualities necessary for a good journalist, he believed, were "mad courage, audacity, breadth of view, and amazing memory," gifts he considered himself to possess in full measure.
 While on frequent journeys to Russia's Southwest he contributed to newspapers in Novocherkassk, Rostov-on-Don, Tsaritsyn, Taganrog, and Odessa.

 In 1896 Russkoye Bogatstvo published Moloch, Kuprin's first major work, a critique of the rapidly growing Russian capitalism and a reflection of the growing industrial unrest in the country.
 Since then only twice did he briefly returned to the theme, in "A Muddle" (1897) and "In the Bowels of the Earth" (1899).
 "On this basis one is tempted to conclude that his concern for the industrial worker in Moloch was little more than a passing phase," Luker opines.

 Alongside feuilletons and chronicles, Kuprin wrote small sketches investigating particular environments, or portraying people of specific occupations or circumstances, later gathered into a collection.
-March 1896 saw the publication of eight such sketches in a small edition entitled Kyiv Types, Kuprin's first book.
+March 1896 saw the publication of eight such sketches in a small edition entitled Kiev Types, Kuprin's first book.
 In October 1897 his second collection, Miniatures, came out, with one of his best known circus stories, "Allez!", earning high praise from Leo Tolstoy.
 In 1905 Kuprin described Miniatures as his "first childish steps along the road of literature".
-Miniatures, as well as his "Industrial Sketches", made in 1896–1899 after his visit to the Donbas region, definitely marked a further stage in his maturing as a writer.
+Miniatures, as well as his "Industrial Sketches", made in 1896–1899 after his visit to the Donbass region, definitely marked a further stage in his maturing as a writer.

 In 1897 Kuprin traveled to Volhynia to work as an estate manager, then went to the Polesye area in Southern Belorussia, where he helped to grow makhorka.
 "There I absorbed my most vigorous, noble, extensive, and fruitful impressions... and came to know the Russian language and landscape," he remembered in 1920.
 Three stories of his unfinished "Polesye Cycle" – "The Backwoods", his much acclaimed love piece Olesya, and "The Werewolf" (a horror story) – were published between 1898 and 1901.
 Moloch and Olesya did much to help Kuprin build his literary reputation.
 In September 1901 Viktor Mirolyubov, the editor of Zhurnal Dlya Vsekh, invited Kuprin to join this popular Petersburg monthly, and in December he moved to the capital.